THUNER-project/THUNER/docs/source/index.rst

 research project involving THUNER, consider performing sensitivity tests using these alternatives.

-Check out the :doc:`usage` section for instructions on installing and running THUNER
+Check out the :doc:`installation` section for instructions on installing and running THUNER

 .. note::